pvdabeel/prolog/Documentation/FEATURES.md

 curl-based fetching with GLEP 75 mirror support, Manifest hash verification, and `mirror://` resolution.

+**Self-healing builds.**
+Failed phases pass through a signature-keyed retry chain: transient environment races (bash PID reuse, parallel-make scheduling) are retried automatically, and packaging exceptions are repaired in-transaction by a pluggable fixup registry (`Source/Domain/Gentoo/Exceptions/`).
+Every recovery is logged and reported in the build summary -- never silent.

+**Native @preserved-rebuild and haskell-updater.**
+Sub-slot (`:=`) ABI changes trigger same-version rebuilds of installed reverse dependencies as part of the plan.
+GHC ABI-hash breakage -- invisible to sub-slots -- is detected from haskell-cabal's broken-package check and repaired mid-build by rebuilding the broken packages before retrying the failed phase, where traditional emerge fails and defers to a manual haskell-updater run.

+**Collision deconfliction.**
+Merge-time file collisions caused by missing blocker atoms are recognised and resolved (configurable: off / report / override), letting tinderbox-style runs proceed where emerge would refuse at the plan stage.

 **Snapshots.**
 Before upgrading, `--snapshot` creates quickpkg-style binary archives of installed packages, enabling `--rollback` to a known-good state if an upgrade